 Campers with disabilities and day users with mobility impairments can feel confident at LeFleur’s Bluff.
 Accessible amenities include the Kids Zone bathrooms, the playground, pavilion restrooms, all three fishing piers, and the .5 mile nature trail behind the Mississippi Museum of Natural Science.

 Alcohol isn’t allowed, unfortunately.
 You can enjoy some of the best beers in the Magnolia state at Lucky Town Brewing Company, Lazy Magnolia, and Jackson Beer Company a short ways from LeFleur’s Bluff.
-Just don’t get caught with a backpack cooler full of suds by the folks at LeFleur’s.
+Just don’t get caught with an insulated backpack cooler full of suds by the folks at LeFleur’s.

 “Great place to camp.
 Right in the middle of Jackson MS. quiet, great day time area with playground amid picnic spots across the lake from the campground.
 Bathhouse in good condition. pads are level and clear. nice space between each site.
 Shady and clean.” –The Dyrt camper Fran M.

 Traverse the Countless Trails at LeFleur’s Bluff State Park